Jason H. Moore

-Jason H. Moore is a translational bioinformatics scientist, biomedical informatician, and human geneticist, the Edward Rose Professor of Informatics and Director of the Institute for Biomedical Informatics at the Perelman School of Medicine at the University of Pennsylvania, where he is also Senior Associate Dean for Informatics and Director of the Division of Informatics in the Department of Biostatistics, Epidemiology, and Informatics.
+Jason H. Moore is an artificial intelligence (AI) scientist, biomedical informatician, and human geneticist.
+He is Chair of the Department of Computational Biomedicine and Director of the Center for AI Research and Education at Cedars-Sinai Medical Center in Los Angeles.
+He holds adjunct faculty appointments at the University of Pennsylvania and the University of California, Los Angeles.

 Biography

 He was a founding Director of the Advanced Computing Center for Research and Education at Vanderbilt University from 2000 until 2004 and founding Director of the Institute for Quantitative Biomedical Sciences at Geisel School of Medicine of Dartmouth College from 2010 until 2015.
+He was also the founding Director of the Institute for Biomedical Informatics, founding Director of the Division of Informatics, and founding Senior Associate Dean for Informatics at the Perelman School of Medicine at the University of Pennsylvania from 2015 until 2021.

-He's the editor-in-chief of the BioData Mining journal since 2008.
+He was editor-in-chief of the open-access BioData Mining journal from 2008 until 2025.

 Research

 Moore's research focuses on the development and application of artificial intelligence and machine learning methods for modeling complex patterns in biomedical big data.
 A central focus is using informatics methods for identifying combinations of DNA sequence variations and environmental factors that are predictive of human health and complex disease.
 For example, he developed the multifactor dimensionality reduction (MDR) machine learning method for detecting and characterizing combinations of attributes or independent variables that interact to influence a dependent or class variable.
-He then applied MDR for improved understanding of the interplay of multiple genetic polymorphisms of complex traits in genome-wide association studies.
+He then applied MDR for an improved understanding of the interplay of multiple genetic polymorphisms of complex traits in genome-wide association studies.
 More recent work focuses on computational methods such as the tree-based pipeline optimization tool (TPOT) for automated machine learning and data science.
 Current work also focuses on methods and software for accessible artificial intelligence.

 He is a former member of the National Library of Medicine grant review committee (BLIRC).
 He is the founding Editor-in-Chief of the journal BioData Mining.
-He has published more than 500 peer reviewed articles, book chapters and editorials.
-His translational bioinformatics research program has been continuously funded by multiple grants from the National Institutes of Health for nearly 20 years.
+He has published more than 600 peer-reviewed articles, book chapters and editorials.
+His health AI research program has been continuously funded by multiple grants from the National Institutes of Health for more than 25 years.